Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 Create a new account for a specified application in this credential set within the local wallet.
   * *Parameters*
     * ``` partialProposition ``` \
       A partial proposition, or proposition template, which will create the proposition instance once the required parameters are supplied.
 This is used to generate addresses under the account.
+The address's spending proposition is derived from the account's partial proposition and the address's verification key.
         * Type: (any[]) => [Proposition](#proposition) | TBD
         * Optional: yes
         * Default: A knowledge (signing) partial proposition